firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  * uniq -u: Shows unique attributes
  * vi     :  File editor
  * wc     : counts the nbr of lines ,words and bytes in a file
+ * wget   : Download file from url(wget https://example.com/file.zip)
  * whatis : tells you what a command does
+ * whoami : provides you with the username
- * Zip -r : Creates a zip file(ex: zip -r newzip.zip dir_to_be_zipped)
+ * zip -r : Creates a zip file(ex: zip -r newzip.zip dir_to_be_zipped)
+ * unzip

  Symbols  :
  TAB    : Shows the expected commands
+ ~ 	    : home directory
+ / 	    : root directory
+ . 	    : present working directory
+ .. 	   : parent of present working directory
  ^      : Specifies beginng of a line
  $      : Specifies the end of a line
 []      : Specifies a character (Ex grep j[a-n][h]n f2 : taatik john)